 Heels, boots, sneakers, loafers, slip-ons, name the occasion, and there's a shoe to match.
 Shoes are easy to love, and it’s sad to see your favorite pair of shoes become old, damaged, or no longer fitting our style preference.
 Thankfully, upcycling offers many ways to give new life to old shoes.
-In this article, we share ideas to upcycle shoes that you can try at home.
+In this article, we share a handpicked collection of great ways to upcycle shoes that you can try at home.

 Recycling involves properly sending the item to a facility that can handle the mixed materials in shoes so that the recycling processes can turn them into new material.
 Upcycling and downcycling involve a lot of DIY to make an item useful for other purposes.
 Shoes are often made of layers of many different materials, which presents a recycling challenge.

-Before attempting to revamp your shoes, clean them thoroughly; otherwise, the dirt might interfere with the final results you get.
-For more info, read up on our guide on cleaning used shoes.
+Before attempting to revamp your shoes, clean them thoroughly; otherwise, the dirt might interfere with your final results.
+For more info, read our guides on cleaning used shoes and repairable shoes.

 Below are some upcycling ideas with links to tutorials so you can learn.